Facts about polyunsaturated fats

 HOW MUCH SHOULD YOU EAT?

 Your body needs some fat for energy and other functions.
 Polyunsaturated fats are a healthy choice.
-The 2015-2020 Dietary Guidelines for Americans recommends getting no more than 10% of your total daily calories from saturated fat (found in red meat, butter, cheese, and whole-fat dairy products) and trans fats (found in processed foods).
+The 2020-2025 Dietary Guidelines for Americans recommends getting no more than 10% of your total daily calories from saturated fat (found in red meat, butter, cheese, and whole-fat dairy products).
 Keep total fat consumption to no more than 25% to 30% of your daily calories.
 This includes monounsaturated and polyunsaturated fats.

 Eating healthier fats can lead to certain health benefits.
 But eating too much fat can lead to weight gain.
 All fats contain 9 calories per gram.
 This is more than twice the amount of calories found in carbohydrates and protein.